3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 Native Plugin into the project is the same as Managed Plugins, you create a folder titled "plugins" located under the Assets folder and drop the DLLs in there.

-To access the methods or functions from the DLL files the user must add tags on both the C# method used to call the DLL method.
-First you import the plugin using:
+To access the methods or functions from the DLL files the user must add tags on the C# method used to call the DLL method.
+First you import the plugin, then you can declare the external method using the extern modifier to mark it as an external function:

 `[DllImport ("PluginName")]`

-Then you can declare the external method using the extern modifier to mark it as an external
-function:

 `private static extern pFunction();`

 The user can then use the declared method to make a call to the native method/function from the DLL.
-IT should be noted that when creating Native Plugins using C++ or Objective-C, there muse be steps taken to avoid name mangling issues, because plugin functions use a C-based call interface.
+It should be noted that when creating Native Plugins using C++ or Objective-C, there must be steps taken to avoid name mangling issues, because plugin functions use a C-based call interface.